diodechain/diode-docs/content/docs/Using/tunneled-p2p-dashboards.md

 ---
 A common IT, OT, and IoT need is for team members to securely access a remote dashboard for a piece of equipment (machine or server).

-In the Diode App, Team Members can access a remote dashboard using a Bookmark.
+In Diode Collab, Team Members can access a remote dashboard using a Bookmark.
 A Team Member's self-custody identity, or just their membership in the Zone, gives them end-to-end encrypted access to the dashboard.

 This guide walks through an example of setting up Bookmark to launch a secure remote dashboard.
 It uses the following hardware and software:

 * **Device:** Raspberry Pi 4 (Using Raspbian 32 bit Bullseye)
 * **Dashboard:** <a href="https://cockpit-project.org/" target="_blank" rel="noopener"><strong>Cockpit</strong></a>
 * **Diode CLI:** v0.13.5
-* **Diode APP:** v1.9.4
+* **Diode Collab:** v1.9.4

 NOTE: If you have equipment that already has a dashboard available on its Local Area Network, you can use the $99 <a href="https://diode.io/solutions/vault" target="_blank" rel="noopener"><strong>Vault Mini</strong></a> as a gateway to establish a P2P/E2EE link to the dashboard (instead running the Diode CLI on the equipment itself).